Five Medical Methods of Managing Dying

 few places in the world.

-But if the other medical methods of
+But if the other forms of terminal medical care

 have been found unsatisfactory for any reasons,

 then the doctors can recommend a gentle poison